 - The full set of visualization settings are found in the Properties window.

 When a metric set is added to a dashboard or another view, the default visualization from the full screen editor is used as the template for a new visualization.
 The metric set is reusable and each visualization is separate, so you and other people you share the metric set with can customize it and visualize it differently.

 To quickly filter or sort data while editing, use the sort & filter icon shown for the values you want to sort by or filter.

-For example, you can filter the range of dates shown on a chart, or sort a table by a measure.
+For example, you can filter the range of dates shown on a chart, or sort a table's rows by a measure.

 You can also right-click (or long-tap) data directly in the visualization and access sorting and filtering options from the context menu.

 If you choose Sort, a list of measures or hierarchies may appear if there is more than one related to what you clicked.
 Choose what values should be used to sort the rows (or columns), then choose the sort order.
 For an example of sorting using the context menu, see Sorting a table visualization.

 If there are multiple columns (or series) of data that can be sorted, additional options appear allowing you to sort the Columns Ascending or Columns Descending instead of sorting the rows.
 The More... option brings up the same sort & filter popup shown above with options to change how the data is grouped.

 If you choose Filter, you can choose to keep only or exclude the data you right-clicked on.
 This can apply to multiple rows, columns, or data points at once if you clicked or dragged to select multiple.
 You can also choose the name of a hierarchy listed to choose some of its values to filter by, or choose Clear All to clear any previous filtering (if applicable).

 For an example of excluding selected data, see Exclude data points from the visualization.